 - 5.2.
 The personal data held regarding pupils includes contact details, assessment / examination results, attendance information, characteristics such as ethnic group, special educational needs, any relevant medical information, and photographs. - 5.3.
 The data is used in order to support the education of the pupils, to monitor and report on their progress, to provide appropriate pastoral care, and to assess how well any of the Trust's Academies are performing as a whole is doing, together with any other uses normally associated with this provision in an educational environment. - 5.4.
 The Ormiston Academies Trust may make use of limited personal data (such as contact details) relating to pupils, and their parents or carers for fundraising, marketing or promotional purposes and to maintain relationships with pupils of the Academy, but only where consent has been provided to this. - 5.5.
-Ormiston Academies Trust may: - 5.5.1.
-Transfer information to any association, society or club that is set up for the purpose of maintaining contact with pupils or for fundraising, marketing or promotional purposes relating to Ormiston Academies Trust but only where consent has been obtained first; - 5.5.2.
+Ormiston Academies Trust may: - 5.5.1.Transfer information to any association, society or club that is set up for the purpose of maintaining contact with pupils or for fundraising, marketing or promotional purposes relating to Ormiston Academies Trust but only where consent has been obtained first: - 5.5.2.
 Make personal data, including sensitive personal data, available to staff for planning curricular or extra-curricular activities; - 5.5.3.
 Keep the pupil's previous school informed of his / her academic progress and achievements e.g. sending a copy of the school reports for a pupil's first year to their previous school; - 5.5.4.
-Use photographs of pupils in accordance with the photograph and video policy. - 5.6.
-Any wish to limit or object to any use of personal data should be notified to the Data Protection Lead in writing.
+Use photographs of pupils in accordance with the photograph and video policy; - 5.5.5.
+Use biometric technology in accordance with the biometrics policy - 5.6.
+Any wish to limit or object to any use of personal data should be notified to the Data Protection Lead who will consult the Data Protection Officer.
+This can be verbal or in writing.
 Notice will be acknowledged by Ormiston Academies Trust in writing.
 If, in the view of the Data Protection Officer, the objection cannot be maintained, the individual will be given written reasons why Ormiston Academies Trust cannot comply with their request.